Teichlab/cellphonedb/README.md

 cellphonedb database download --version <version_spec|latest>
 ```

-`version_spec` must be one of the listed in the `database list_remote` command.
+whereby `version_spec` must be one of the listed in the `database list_remote` command.
-If no version is specified or `latest` is used as a `version_spec` the newest available version will be downloaded
+If no version is specified or `latest` is used as a `version_spec`, the newest available version will be downloaded

 ## Generating user-specific custom database
 A user can generate custom databases and use them.
-In order to generate a new database a user can provide his/her own lists.
+In order to generate a new database, a user can provide his/her own lists.

 These lists can be: genes, proteins, complexes and/or interactions.
 In the generation process they will get merged with the ones from the CellPhoneDB release sources.
 The user lists have higher precedence than the ones included in CellPhoneDB package.